Skip to content

 What is not required to be disclosed?

-Documents that are protected by legal professional privilege, Iegal communication between a client or the client's agent and their professional legal advisors for the dominant purpose of obtaining or providing legal advice or in anticipation of litigation.
+Parties are not required to disclose documents that are protected by legal professional privilege.
+Such documents usually include communication between a client or the client's agent and their professional legal advisors for the dominant purpose of obtaining or providing legal advice or in anticipation of litigation.

-However, section 284(2) outlines that even if legal professional privilege applies, investigative reports, medical reports and reports relevant to the worker's rehabilitation and relevant documents under s 279, other than correspondence between a party and a party's lawyer must be disclosed.
+However, section 284(2) of the Act outlines that even if legal professional privilege applies, investigative reports, medical reports and reports relevant to the claimant's rehabilitation and relevant documents under s 279, other than correspondence between a party and a party's lawyer, must be disclosed.

-In the situation where WorkCover or a contributor has reasonable grounds to suspect a worker of fraud, information or documents which would alert the worker to the suspicion of fraud or could help further the fraud will not be disclosed.
+In the situation where WorkCover or a contributor has reasonable grounds to suspect a claimant of fraud, information or documents which would alert the claimant to the suspicion of fraud or could help further the fraud will not be disclosed.
 However, once there are no longer grounds for a suspicion of fraud, relevant documents must be disclosed (including any surveillance).
-The conclusion that there is clear evidence to reject a suspicion of fraud will be made on a case by case basis, but should coincide with a clear determination not to prosecute a claimant for fraud.
+The conclusion that there is clear evidence to reject a suspicion of fraud will be made on a case-by-case basis but should coincide with a clear determination not to prosecute a claimant for fraud.

 Surveillance should be disclosed in the instance it confirms the extent of the claimant's claimed incapacity and there is no continuing suspicion of fraud.
 Surveillance which does not contain footage of the claimant will be considered irrelevant and hence does not need to be disclosed.